Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Know-how and skills

-The graduates of the EI-EPI pathway of the Eco-EPI mention are to establish and implement research programs on the emergence factors of parasitic and infectious diseases, namely on :
+Graduates of the EI-EPI pathway in the Eco-EPI specialization are expected to set up and implement research programs focusing on the factors involved in the emergence of parasitic and infectious diseases, i.e. :

 • ecological cycles and transmission dynamics